-We directly originate, invest in and manage a portfolio of primarily senior floating-rate commercial real estate loans and other debt and debt-like instruments secured by various types of institutional quality commercial properties located in attractive markets across the United States and managed by experienced owners.
-These loans may vary in term and may bear interest at a fixed or floating rate, although our primary focus is on floating-rate loans.
-We typically provide intermediate-term bridge or transitional financing for a variety of purposes, including acquisitions, recapitalizations, refinancings and a range of business plans, including lease-up, renovation, repositioning and repurposing of the commercial property.
+Our investment strategy is to directly originate, invest in and manage a portfolio of primarily senior floating-rate commercial real estate loans and other debt and debt-like instruments secured by various types of institutional quality commercial properties located in attractive markets across the United States and managed by experienced owners.
+These loans may vary in term and may bear interest at a fixed or floating rate basis, although our primary focus is on floating-rate loans.
+We typically provide intermediate-term bridge or transitional financing for a variety of purposes, including acquisitions, recapitalizations, refinancings and a range of collateral property business plans, including lease-up, renovation, repositioning and repurposing of the commercial property.